TOLO (TV channel): History

+During and following the 2021 Taliban takeover of Afghanistan, around 150 TOLO staff fled the country.
+Since the Taliban takeover of Afghanistan on 15 August 2021, Tolo TV drastically reduced entertainment programs and increased religious programs, especially since the Taliban banned music in mass media.

 Programmes

+Early programmes on the channel included sports broadcasts, reality TV shows, and investigative journalism programmes.

 Raaz Hai Een Khana ("The Secrets of This House") took the Special Award at the Seoul Drama Awards in October 2008.
 Telecast by TOLO and produced by Kaboora Productions, Raaz Hai Een Khana is the first drama series entirely written, acted, filmed, produced and broadcast by Afghans, for Afghans in Afghanistan.
 It was selected for a Special Prize amongst 152 entries from 33 countries.

+TOLO’s first game-show reality programme, Afghan Star, is a competition for Afghan singers, judged by industry people in the Kabul music industry.
+The programme is an adaptation and remake of the Idol franchise.
+The show was the subject of the 2009 documentary film Afghan Star, which won two awards at the 2009 Sundance Film Festival.

 In 2010 TOLO TV began Eagle Four, a police drama often compared to the American series 24; it was partially funded by the U.S. government.

-TOLO TV also broadcasts several foreign programs, including Turkish dramas and the Pakistani animated superhero series Burka Avenger.
+TOLO TV has also broadcast several foreign programs, including Turkish dramas and the Pakistani animated superhero series Burka Avenger.